 But a little discomfort can shake a little something loose, which I quite literally learned when, at 34 weeks pregnant, a discomfort in my lower back suddenly lead to my water breaking all over the front seat of our car as my husband and I drove home from our first parenting class.
 Within two hours, I found myself thrust into motherhood, a role I foolishly thought 20ish years of babysitting had prepared me to tackle.
 It was happy, of course, but motherhood was also heavy and hard, and something I never remembered seeing in the face of my own mom.
 Either she hid it really well, or I was just now understanding why she stayed up until midnight playing Tetris or mowed the lawn even though she had four perfectly capable children inside the house.

-Writing came back to me on a Wednesday morning last August as I found myself ugly-crying on a yoga mat.
-As I drove home from the class, still teary-eyed with my two kids in the backseat, I had an epiphany about that discomforting moment when I became a mother five years earlier.
+Writing came back to me on a Wednesday morning last August as I found myself ugly-crying on a yoga mat after a class.
+As I drove home, still teary-eyed with my two kids in the backseat, I had an epiphany about that discomforting moment when I became a mother five years earlier.
 And I thought other mothers might just relate to it too.

 When I got home, I pulled out my laptop and quickly typed out the experience as the tears continued to cascade down my face.
 I Googled “Parenting Blogs” and submitted my story to a site that looked professional and paid their writers.
 I did it all in about an hour and waited.

 They published it, and the comments from readers, especially from other moms, was so overwhelming, it gave me the confidence to write more and rediscover a love that had been dormant in me for over a decade.
 One friend also said to me, "Isn't it amazing?
 Words matter." which made me reflect on the stories I'd read and words that were shared with me that helped me feel less alone in new parenthood.
 I started to think maybe I could pay forward my gratitude with words of my own.